Nodar Iashvili

-Nodar Iashvili (ნოდარ იაშვილი, born 24 January 1993) is a Georgian footballer who plays as a right back for Erovnuli Liga 2 club Sioni.
+Nodar Iashvili (ნოდარ იაშვილი, born 24 January 1993) is a Georgian footballer who plays as a right back for Liga 3 club Guria.

 Iashvili is the three-time winner of the Erovnuli Liga.
 He has also won the Georgian Super Cup.

 Career

 Nodar Iashvili started his professional career at WIT Georgia, making his debut in an away 2–0 loss to Merani Martvili on 6 April 2013.
 Later in the same year, Iashvili netted his first top-tier goal in a 5–0 win over Torpedo.

 In 2014, Iashvili moved to Saburtalo in the 2nd division.
 Having won promotion to the Umaglesi Liga in the same season, Saburtalo established itself as an ambitious club and after the fourth season secured the top league title as well.

 During the next two years, Iashvili added two more champion's titles to his tally, although this time due to his three-year tenure at Dinamo Tbilisi which began in 2019.
 This trophy-laden period lasted until February 2021, when Dinamo defeated Gagra on penalties to claim the Super Cup.

 In early 2022, Iashvili returned to Saburtalo for a half season and later in the summer moved to Locomotive on a 1,5 year-long deal.

 In February 2023, Gonio announced that they completed a shock transfer deal with the three-time champion now joining the Liga 4 club.
 The team managed to win the league to advance further into Liga 3, although the sides parted ways and Iashvili moved to 2nd division club Sioni.

 Iashvili took part in all 36 league games in addition to two promotion play-off ties, but Sioni failed to beat Gagra on penalties after a 3–3 aggregate score.
 After this season his existing contract with the club was extended.

+In January 2026, Iashvili moved to Liga 3 side Guria.